salkyna/salkyna/README.md

 ### Status:

-🎓 Pursuing master's degree in Computer Engineering
+🎓 Pursuing master's degree in Artificial Intelligence
-🧠 Brainstorming on my master's thesis
-👩🏻‍💻 On track to deep dive in Knowledge Graphs
-👀 Actively looking for an internship opportunity in the fields of AI / DS / ML / DL
+👩🏻‍💻 On track to start my research in the field of Computational Linguistics 👀 Actively looking for an internship opportunity in the fields of AI / DS / ML / DL

 ### Objective: